 If it’s like I think it is – five elite nights to give me a jump start toward this year – this is a serious contender for #2.

-This is fine, and UNICEF is a classy organization, but it’s not worth the value of any of the other options.
+This is fine, but it’s not worth the value of any of the other options.